Barney Miller: Taping

 Barney Miller was notorious for its marathon taping sessions.
 Early seasons were recorded before a live studio audience and used a laugh track for sweetening reactions during post-production.
 Creator and executive producer Danny Arnold would then rewrite and restage entire scenes after the audience departed, actively looking for quieter, subtler moments that would not play well before a crowd; a taping session that began in the afternoon or early evening would then continue into the early morning hours.
 Max Gail referred to this in the Jack Soo retrospective episode aired on May 17, 1979, remarking that one of the clips shown was a scene that "we finished around 2:30 in the morning."
 In a 1977 blooper, a crew member mentions it being 3:15 a.m.
+Hal Linden says, "We had extremely long taping sessions, which went on even after the audience left.
+We soon stopped using a studio audience.
+I think the longest session we had was till 6:30 in the morning."

 Writer Tom Reeder described working on the show:

 Employing a live audience became impractical as lengthy reshoots became commonplace.
 By Season 4, only a quiet laugh track was used when necessary.

+When came time the show ended, it was not cancelled, moreso author Danny Arnold shopped the writer position around but could find no replacement team.